Byebyesky/teeworlds-switch/readme.md

 ---------------------------
 This is a nintendo switch port of teeworlds.

-## It compiles and links, but won't launch yet.
+## It compiles, links and launches but there is no video

 Make sure you have the switch portlibs and devkitpro installed as instructed  on [Switchbrew](https://switchbrew.org/wiki/Setting_up_Development_Environment)